-Ron Gustafson, a third-generation family member actively involved with Coast Packing Company, is President and Chairman of the Board.
-Gustafson was responsible for rebuilding the family business into the number one supplier of animal fat shortenings in the Western United States.
+Ron Gustafson, a third-generation family member actively involved with Coast Packing Company (Coast), is President and Chairman of the Board.
+Now celebrating his 50th year of employment at Coast, he is the family patriarch and was responsible for rebuilding Coast into the number one supplier of animal fat shortenings in the Western United States.
 Under his leadership and strategic direction, he built the executive and management team, improved the company’s facilities, and modernized production, enabling the business to continue to thrive for future generations.

-Gustafson’s interests include philanthropy, collecting Western American historic books and maps, and classical music.
-He is treasurer of three organizations – the Jonathan Heritage Foundation, the Los Angeles Railroad Historical Foundation and the San Bernardino Railroad Historical Society.
-Formerly treasurer for the Neighborhood Music School in Boyle Heights, he currently serves as a board member of the Finance Committee.
+Gustafson’s personal interests include philanthropy, collecting Western American historic books and maps, and classical music.
+He served in numerous leadership roles of three organizations – the Jonathan Heritage Foundation, the Los Angeles Railroad Historical Foundation and the San Bernardino Railroad Historical Society.
+Formerly treasurer of the Neighborhood Music School in Boyle Heights, he currently serves as a board member of the Finance Committee.
 He enjoys spending time with his wife, children and six grandchildren.